DmitryAsdre/telegram-ml-bot-stats/README.md

     ```
 5. Make your group private.

 In the end you will have file credentials.yaml that you can use to log into this group.

-For example :
+<b>For example</b> :
 ```
 from tg_bot_ml.table_bot import TGTableSummaryWriter